prahlad574/FirstGit/README.md

 # FirstGit
-Testing github for the first time
+Testing github for the first time.
+A sample code to get started.